mmicire/nyt2png/README.md

 flash_save
 reboot
 ```
-The screen should connect to the server and you will see it register itself in the dashboard.
+The screen should beep, reboot, and connect to your server.
+You will see it register itself in the Visionect web dashboard.

 ***

 ## Configure the Web server for the New York Times page
-We need to get the web server up and running for the New York Times page.

 First install the tools
 ```